facelessuser/pymdown-extensions/docs/extensions/headeranchor.md

 ## Options

-By default, HeaderAnchor will use [Toc's](https://pythonhosted.org/Markdown/extensions/toc.html) settings (if Toc is being used), but HeaderAnchor can be run without Toc.
+By default, HeaderAnchor will use [Toc's][toc] settings (if Toc is being used), but HeaderAnchor can be run without Toc.
 HeaderAnchor can also be run along side Toc and ignore Toc's settings; though it is advised to keep Toc and HeaderAnchor's settings in sync to ensure header links properly link.

 | Option    | Type | Default |Description |
 |-----------|------|---------|------------|